vrajani/tech-questions/docs/general.md

 * On Site: Given a huge file, find duplicate strings and return how many times it appeared.
 Given a table of employee and salary, find the highest salary in each department.
 * What is immutable in Java.
 * what's the difference between stack and heap in memory
-* find a string in a large doc
+* find a practical.string in a large doc
 * two sum, do not need to deal with duplicate pairs
 * Write a Program to Reverse words in a String
 * How will you sort 20 Gb file ?
 You have 4 Gb Ram ?
 Try to come up with solution